Chippewa River (Wisconsin): Corporate lumbering

 The original Beef Slough Company went bankrupt in 1872, but the Mississippi sawmills still needed its services, so led by Frederick Weyerhaeuser, they formed a new syndicate to take over Beef Slough's business - the Mississippi River Logging Company.
 The Chippewa mills fought this new development for nine years - in the legislature, in the courts, and at the holding ponds - but a huge flood in 1880 damaged booms, dams and mills up and down the river and left everyone's logs jumbled together downstream - a huge mess.
 Rather than negotiate and litigate forever, in a meeting in Chicago in 1881 six Eau Claire companies agreed with twelve Mississippi River lumber companies to a simple solution: going forward the mill owners on the Chippewa got 35% of the logs coming down the river and the Mississippi mills got 65%.
 Around the same time, the big mill at Chippewa Falls went bankrupt again and Weyerhaeuser's group bought a majority share of it.
 This all facilitated cooperation and a new shared log-transport company was formed - the Chippewa River Improvement and Log Driving Company.
 After this, the logging companies on the Chippewa worked together fairly well.

 Over the years, logging in the Chippewa valley saw technological advancements.
 In the woods, axes were replaced with crosscut saws.
 The oxen that did early skidding and sledding were gradually replaced with large horses.
 In some places the horse sleighs were replaced by steam haulers.
 In a few areas too far from a driveable stream for horses, temporary logging railroads were built.
 The big dam at Holcombe allowed logs to be sluiced below that point all summer into September, as needed.
-The weather and river remained unpredictable and dangerous: a flood in September 1884 destroyed the dam at Holcombe, bridges in Eau Claire, houses and the sheer boom at Beef Slough.
+Still, the weather and river remained unpredictable and dangerous: a flood in September 1884 destroyed the dam at Holcombe, bridges in Eau Claire, houses and the sheer boom at Beef Slough.
 But these were mostly rebuilt.
 Logging production in the Chippewa valley peaked from 1888 to 1894.
 The sawmill at Chippewa Falls was said to be the largest mill under one roof in the world.
 But eventually the timber lands ran out.
 In 1905 the Mississippi River Logging Company drove its last logs down to Beef Slough.
 1911 saw the last log drives from the dam at Holcombe, and the big sawmill in Chippewa Falls finally shut down the same year.